Messiah in Judaism: 1 Enoch

 The Book of Enoch (1 Enoch, 3rd-1st c.
-BCE) is an ancient Jewish apocalyptic religious work, ascribed by tradition to Enoch, the great-grandfather of Noah.
+BCE) is a Second Temple Jewish apocalyptic religious work, ascribed by tradition to Enoch, the great-grandfather of Noah.
 Enoch contains a prophetic exposition of the thousand-year reign of the Messiah.
 The older sections (mainly in the Book of the Watchers) of the text are estimated to date from about 300 BCE, while the latest part (Book of Parables) probably to the 1st century BCE.

-1 Enoch is the first text to contain the idea of a preexistent heavenly Messiah, called the "Son of Man."
+Enoch is the first text to contain the idea of a preexistent heavenly Messiah, called the "Son of Man".
 1 Enoch, and also 4 Ezra, transform the expectation of a kingly Messiah of Daniel 7 into "an exalted, heavenly messiah whose role would be to execute judgment and to inaugurate a new age of peace and rejoicing."
 He is described as an angelic being, who "was chosen and hidden with God before the world was created, and will remain in His presence forevermore."
-He is the embodiment of justice and Wisdom, seated on a throne in Heaven, who will be revealed to the world at the end of times, when he will judge all beings.
+He is the embodiment of justice and wisdom, seated on a throne in Heaven, who will be revealed to the world at the end of times, when he will judge all beings.

-Some scholars contend that 1 Enoch was influential in molding New Testament doctrines about the Messiah, the Son of Man, the messianic kingdom, Christian demonology, the resurrection, and Christian eschatology.
+Some scholars contend that Enoch was influential in molding New Testament doctrines about the Christ, the son of man, the messianic kingdom, Christian demonology, the universal resurrection, and Christian eschatology.

 Messianic titles of the Dead Sea Scrolls

-VanderKam further notes that a variety of titles are being used for the Messiah(s) in the Dead Sea Scrolls:
+VanderKam further notes that a variety of titles are used for the Messiah(s) in the Dead Sea Scrolls: